 James Stockdale, who served as a high-ranking officer during the Vietnam War, was held as a prisoner of war at the infamous Hanoi Hilton for over seven years.
-While in captivity, he was repeatedly tortured and suffered continually with little reason to believe he’d ever make it out alive.
-What eventually saved his life was his ability to acknowledge the reality of his situation and balance it with a steadfast belief that he would do whatever it took to ultimately survive and return home.
+While in captivity he was repeatedly tortured, and suffered with little reason to believe he’d ever make it out alive.
+What eventually saved his life was his ability to acknowledge the reality of his situation and balance it with a steadfast belief that he would do whatever it took to survive and return home.
 Realistic resilience.

 Living a successful life won’t be attained simply by elevating your mindset and visualizing that everything will turn out in a positive light.
-That may make you feel good, but confronting the entire reality of every situation is essential for achieving long-term, sustainable success.
+That may make you feel good, but accepting the reality of every situation is essential for achieving long-term, sustainable success.
 Your optimism must be counterbalanced with the realization that you could fail miserably—but don’t lose faith—your wildly imagined dreams might just as well come true.
 That’s the paradox.

 It’s not about choosing which view to take, but instead leaning in to embrace both in opposition to one another and realizing that in some transcendent way, they are both interconnected.

 Check out additional books about leadership by Jim Collins at his website: https://www.jimcollins.com/